 Cuisinart Grill: The Versa Stand

-As for the porcelain enamelled cast iron grates, here’s how you clean it:
+As for the porcelain enameled cast iron grates, here’s how you clean them:

-- Make sure the grill is warm to touch (cold grill is hard to clean because the leftover food can get stuck between the grates)
+- Make sure the grill is warm to the touch (a cold grill is hard to clean because the leftover food can get stuck between the grates)

-- Pour a little warm water on it and scrub it with a mild abrasive pad
+- Pour a little warm water on it and scrub it with a mildly abrasive pad

 - Make sure you dry the grates by lighting the grill once again to check there’s no grease on it